Automated Security Response through Online Learning with Adaptive Conjectures: Introduction

 \section{Introduction}

-An organization's security strategy has traditionally been defined and updated by domain experts.
-Though this approach can provide basic security for an organization’s IT infrastructure, a growing concern is that infrastructure update cycles become shorter and attacks increase in sophistication.
-To address this challenge, game-theoretic methods for automating security strategies have been proposed, whereby the interaction between an attacker and a defender is modeled as a game \cite{game_t_sec_survey}.
+\lettrine[lines=2]{\textbf{A}}{n} organization's security strategy has traditionally been defined and updated by domain experts.
+Though this approach can provide basic security for an organization’s \textsc{it} infrastructure, a growing concern is that infrastructure update cycles become shorter and attacks increase in sophistication.
+To address this challenge, game-theoretic methods for automating security strategies have been proposed, whereby the interaction between an attacker and a defender is modeled as a game \cite{game_t_sec_survey}; see \figref{fig:use_case}.
 While such methods can produce optimal security strategies, they rely on unrealistic assumptions about the infrastructure.
-In particular, most of the current methods are limited to stationary and correctly specified games, which assume a static infrastructure that can be accurately modeled without uncertainty \cite{flipit,dynamic_game_linan_zhu,tao_info,kamhoua2021game,honeypot_game,DBLP:journals/compsec/HorakBTKK19,hammar_stadler_tnsm_23,kim_gamesec23, ZHAO2020106878, 8691466}.
+In particular, most of the current methods are limited to stationary and correctly specified games, which assume a static infrastructure that can be accurately modeled without misspecification \cite{flipit,dynamic_game_linan_zhu,tao_info,kamhoua2021game,honeypot_game,DBLP:journals/compsec/HorakBTKK19,hammar_stadler_tnsm_23,kim_gamesec23, ZHAO2020106878, 8691466}.
 These assumptions are unrealistic for several reasons.

-First, IT infrastructures are \textit{dynamic}: components fail, software packages are updated, new vulnerabilities are discovered, etc. As a consequence, the game between the attacker and the defender is \textit{non-stationary}.
-Second, attacker and defender often have incorrect prior knowledge about the infrastructure and the opponent, which means that players generally have \textit{misspecified} models.
+First, \textsc{it} infrastructures are \textit{dynamic}: components fail, software packages are updated, new vulnerabilities are discovered, etc. As a consequence, the game between the attacker and the defender is \textit{non-stationary}.
+Second, attackers and defenders often have incorrect prior knowledge about the infrastructure and the opponent, which means that players generally have \textit{misspecified} models.
 Third, the defender has limited knowledge about an attacker's presence and actions, which means that the game has \textit{partial observability}.

+\textbf{Motivating example: the \textsc{notpetya} attack.} \textsc{notpetya} is a malware that was used by the \textsc{sandworm} Advanced Persistent Threat (\textsc{apt}) in a worldwide attack in 2017 \cite{notpetya_us}.
+Security researchers initially conjectured that \textsc{notpetya} was a version of the \textsc{petya} ransomware (hence the name) \cite{notpetya_mitre_sandworm_2}.
+As a result, many organizations focused on traditional ransomware response strategies.
+However, it later became evident that the malware was not financially motivated but designed for destruction.
+This misspecification delayed effective responses.